FAQ – Frequently Asked Questions

 No, the first consultation is always free of charge.

 How long does the degree last?

 Medical degrees generally last six years.
 Degrees in dentistry and veterinary medicine last an average of five years.

 Can I also apply to start my degree in the summer semester?

 This is currently only possible at the University of Riga.

 Is an “Erasmus+” exchange available during the degree?

-The possibility of doing an exchange semester abroad is determined by the individual universities themselves, in order to find a window of time for such an exchange.
+The possibility of doing an exchange semester is to be discussed with the university directly in order to find a window of time for such an exchange.